 When I come up with some changes and have satisfied myself that they are probably working OK, I will go ahead and post them here.
 You will then have a choice.
 You can continue to use the released version (currently 1.50) if it meets your needs.
 Or, you can live on the bleeding edge by downloading the newest open beta version and testing it yourself.
 If you find a problem, you can always re-install 1.50 (you did make a safe backup copy of IT150.EXE, didn't you?).

 You still need a copy of InstantTrack 1.50 to start with.
 Get it now!
 Once you've installed InstantTrack 1.50, you can download the open beta version and install it.
 This replaces some of the files from 1.50 with newer versions (and replaces some of the old bugs with brand-new ones).

 From time to time I may promote an open beta version to be the new official released version.
 When that happens, new licensees of InstantTrack will automatically receive that version from then on.
 Existing licensees will still be able to download the upgrade.

 The upgrade from 1.50 to any open beta version in the 1.xx series is free.
-You must already have a licensed copy of version 1.50 (which is also free as of February 2019).
+You must already have a copy of version 1.50 (which is also free as of February 2019).

 If you feel the need, you're still welcome to send a little extra donation to the AMSAT organization of your choice.